uboat.net

 RouteAbadan - Gibraltar - Kirkwall - Trondheim - Svolvær

-Notes on loss In the late evening on 16 Nov, 1939, U-28 stopped the neutral Sliedrecht about 200 miles south of Rockall and examined the documents of the ship.
-They showed that the tanker was ordered by the British authorities in Gibraltar to go to Kirkwall for a closer inspection of the cargo.
+In the late evening on 16 November 1939 U-28 stopped the unescorted and neutral Sliedrecht about 120 miles southeast of Rockall and examined the documents of the ship.
+They showed that the tanker was ordered by the British authorities in Gibraltar to proceed to Kirkwall for a closer inspection of the cargo.
 Kuhnke therefore ordered the crew to abandon ship and sank her with a torpedo at 00.20 hours on 17 November.
-Five crew members in one lifeboat were picked up by the British trawler Meresia, but the other lifeboat containing 26 survivors was never seen again.
+Five crew members in one lifeboat were picked up by the British trawler Meresia and landed at Castlebay, Isle of Barra on 23 November.
+The other lifeboat with 26 occupants was never seen again.

 If you can help us with any additional information on this vessel then please contact us.